Discover more from Entre Nous

 And then I just didn’t show up.

-Well, I guess I did eventually - but so late that any romantic blooms clutched in first-date clammy hands would be wilted and droopy.
+Well, I guess I did eventually - but so late that any romantic blooms clutched in first-date-clammy hands would be wilted and droopy.
 Late enough that the passion had cooled.

-I’d love to say it was the first time, but when it comes to honouring my commitments to my calendar, I’m a bit of a cad.
+I’d love to say it was the first time, but when it comes to honouring my personal commitments in my calendar, I’m a bit of a cad.
 Oh, I’ll show up diligently for clients and friends, for customers and colleagues - but to myself, I’m the kind of nightmare ghosting scoundrel that doesn’t even send a text.

 Maybe it’s tied to fatigue; maybe it’s burnout or overwhelm.
 Maybe it’s an inescapable part of the ADHD brain.
 Maybe it’s all just an excuse.